Joint Verification and Refinement of Language Models for Safety-Constrained Planning: Methodology

-\paragraph{Formally Verifying FSA Against Specifications} Once we build an FSA $\mathcal{A}$ representing the plan, we use a model checker \cite{Cimatti2002NuSMV} to verify whether $\mathcal{A}$, when implemented in $TS$, satisfies the specifications $\Phi$.
-If a plan's automaton satisfies all the specifications, we add this plan to a set of \emph{safety-constrained plans}, and we can execute the plan in the task environment.
+Finally, we use a model checker \cite{Cimatti2002NuSMV} to verify whether the product $\mathcal{P}$ satisfies all the specifications $\Phi$.
+If a program's automaton satisfies all the specifications, we add this program to a set of \emph{safety-constrained programs}.
+We present an illustration of this procedure in \cref{fig: pipeline} Phase 1.